-Dallas police say emergency personnel rescued five children who became trapped Thursday morning by rising waters along a creek.
+Dallas police say emergency personnel rescued five children trapped Thursday morning by rising waters along a creek.
 All five were taken to a hospital for evaluation.
-Authorities believe they were playing in a drainage tunnel when rainwater overwhelmed them.
+Authorities say the boys had skipped school and gathered along a creek.

 Strong winds destroyed a mobile home Thursday near Joshua, about 20 miles south of Fort Worth.
 Johnson County Emergency Management Coordinator Jamie Moore says a mother and child were injured but their injuries didn't appear to be life-threatening.